 He and I had chased the sun our entire relationship.
 That’s one of the never forgets.
 The beach was our happy place.
 One year we were still frequenting Elisabeth’s Beach through July and August; it was a particularly warm winter that year.
 I remember because we both had brilliant tans at my cousin’s wedding that September.

 Our first date was at the beach and every holiday that followed was a Gold Coast holiday.
 On the day we were engaged we spent the afternoon at the same beach our first date took place!
 Bren was romantic like that.
 Our wedding photos were taken at the beach; we built our family home at the beach and spent every spare minute we could there, as a couple or with the kids, both before and after Bren got sick, weather permitting.

 I don’t want to forget any of it.

 And you think you won’t, but it scares me that pieces of what we did, and loved, and laughed at might fall away and become lost to me.
 I want to remember it all, as it was, not how I think it might have been.

-So I would say, to anyone listening, write it down – because you think you’ll remember, but what if you don’t?
+So I would say, to anyone listening, write it down – because you think you’ll remember, but sometimes you don’t.